IBM/dbb/Templates/JenkinsPipeline/README.md

 Pipelines for Feature, Epic and Release Maintenance branches perform the same steps like a feature branch pipeline.

-### Basic build pipeline when merging into Main
+### Basic build pipeline when merging into the main branch

-The basic build pipeline for the main branch contains the following stages:
+The basic build pipeline for the `main` branch contains the following stages:

 * Setup
 * Clone